Hamdy410/A-Student-Portal/README.md

 11. __From line 1136 – 1542__:
     Has the entire additional routes which are not special for a specific user.
 They are being regulated among all users equally.

-__*In each of these groups, you would find comments that throroughly explains the lines and their purposes*__
+__*In each of these groups, you would find comments that thoroughly explains the lines and their purposes*__

 # Personal practices
 1. HTTP request methods have been used like __PATCH, POST, and GET__.
-2. The seperated routes could have been used seperately for their identitfied routes, however, I prefered to have them seperated to make the additional features be all at the end of the file.
+2. The separated routes could have been used separately for their identified routes, however, I preferred to have them separated to make the additional features be all at the end of the file.
 It might be clearer and more readable for further development and improvement.
 This was the matter of personal cause and could be manipulated if preferred.
 3. JSON was used in the HTML pages with addition to Mutation Observers to enhance the security measures of the pages instead of only using the built-in form methods and actions.
 Providing two levels of security (on the client-side and on the server-side) was something I personally saw as extremely beneficial.
 4. If you looked through the syntax carefully, you would find out that some routes are distinctive to their own users' identities.
 Routes like _"/students/alerts"_ is already prepared (or could be adjusted) at the route _"/alerts"_.
 However, because of some HTML adjustments, they had their own routes.
 5. Older members were preferable to not be completely deleted from the system.
 Some future security regulations might be important for specific organizations and that would be according to their own preferences.